heyitswither/lns/README.md

 # lns

 *lns* is a simple scripting language written in C++.
-The repository root is a CLion project folder.

 Visit the Wiki section for information about the language, the command and the interpreter.